Cuejdiu oil field

 The Cuejdiu oil field is an oil field located in Gârcina, Neamț County.
 It was discovered in 2010 and developed by Aurelian Oil & Gas.
 It will begin production in 2012 and will produce oil.
-The total proven reserves of the Cuejdiu oil field are from 150 million barrels (20×106tonnes) to 300 million barrels (40×106tonnes), and production is slated to be centered on 10000 oilbbl/d.
+The total proven reserves of the Cuejdiu oil field are from 150 million barrels (20 million tonnes) to 300 million barrels (40 million tonnes), and production is slated to be centered on 10000 oilbbl/d.